I always knew I would become vegan eventually.

 The song that made me realize I was a hypocrite

-This was the first time I had heard this song since becoming a mother, and as I cradled my tiny newborn daughter with tears running down my face, I realised what a hypocrite I was.
+This was the first time I had heard this song since becoming a mother, and as I cradled my tiny newborn daughter with tears running down my face, I realized what a hypocrite I was.

 I was crying over a cartoon animal, whilst being all too aware of what happens in farming, and being complicit.